TommyMitchellATU/HeatmapBat/backend/README.md

 How it works:
 - The API container runs `uv run fastapi dev app/main.py --host 0.0.0.0 --port 8000`
 - `./backend` is bind-mounted to `/app` in the container for hot reload while you edit code locally
-- Environment variables for DB/Redis/S3 are injected by compose so you can wire integrations later
+- Environment variables for DB/Redis/S3 are injected by compose

 ## Tests & lint
 ```bash